-Main requirements for the identification of CMU(s) Renunciation to operating aid Following the EU regulation on State Aid Support, no market actor can benefit from multiple support scheme at the same time.
+Main requirements for th ne compliance check of CMU(s) Renunciation to operating aid Following the EU regulation on State Aid Support, no market actor can benefit from multiple support scheme at the same time.
 By willing to engage to the CRM, a CRM Candidate has to renounce to any type of other operating aid during the period for which he will be contracted.
 This is not applicable to capacities going through the Specific Prequalification Process.
 New Build status If a CRM Candidate is willing to prequalify an electricity production or storage facility in the CRM for which he will be considered as a Connection applicant (meaning that he's engaged to a certain extent with Elia to connect to the Grid), he must indicate it for his CMU(s).
 This is only (potentially) applicable for Additional CMUs.
 This is not applicable to capacities going through the Specific Prequalification Process.
-Waiver declaration When a CRM Candidate wants to prequalify New Build Capacities, he must fill in this document in which it is acknowledged that there is risk of losing his capacity and/or connection reserved/allocated on the grid in case his Capacity(ies) is (are) not selected in the CRM Auction.
+Waiver declaration When a CRM Candidate wants to prequalify Additional Capacities for which grid constraints are calculated for the ELIA grid, except for the Delivery Points already associated to a Capacity Contract, he must fill in this document in which it is acknowledged that there is risk of losing his capacity and/or connection reserved/allocated on the grid in case his Capacity(ies) is (are) not selected in the CRM Auction.
+Grid Constraints are applicable in two cases: Article 33, 34 or 57 of the Code of Conduct, of the article 166 of the Federal Grid Code, of the article 109 of the Federal Grid Code 2002 or of the corresponding article of the applicable Regional Grid Code, contain provisions for capacity allocation based on a competitive process; and - the CRM can take the role of the competitive process referenced in the abovementioned Federal or Regional Grid Code.
+Elia will announce via its website ahead of the Prequalification process whether or not grid constraints apply.

 This is not applicable to capacities going through the Specific Prequalification Process.
-Declaration of commitment to the energy transition The CRM Candidate willing to prequalify a CMU comprising fossil fuel-fired electricity production for a pluriannual contract must engage to: Study the technical and economic feasibility of reducing greenhouse gas emissions by not later than 31 December 2027 for the targeted CMU(s); Establish by 31 December 2028 a greenhouse gas emissions reduction plan how the CMU will contribute to carbon neutrality by 2050 (with interim objectives in 2035 and 2045) for the targeted CMU(s); Reach zero or negative emissions by 2050 at the latest for the targeted CMU(s).
+The CRM Candidate willing to prequalify a CMU comprising fossil fuel-fired electricity production for a pluriannual contract must engage to: Study the technical and economic feasibility of reducing greenhouse gas emissions by not later than 31 December 2027 for the targeted CMU(s); Establish by 31 December 2028 a greenhouse gas emissions reduction plan how the CMU will contribute to carbon neutrality by 2050 (with interim objectives in 2035 and 2045) for the targeted CMU(s); Reach zero or negative emissions by 2050 at the latest for the targeted CMU(s).
 This is not applicable to capacities going through the Specific Prequalification Process.
-Permit requirement(s) Following the Electricity Act (and as explained before), the CRM Candidate must demonstrate that he was awarded in last administrative instance all required permits by the relevant regional regulation (construction, environment,).
-This aspect is foreseen in order to avoid prequalifying and then selecting capacities in the

-Auction that would not be able to run for any permitting reasons.
+Following the Electricity Act (and as explained before), the CRM Candidate must demonstrate that he was awarded in last administrative instance all required permits by the relevant regional regulation (construction, environment,).
+This aspect is foreseen in order to avoid prequalifying and then selecting capacities in the Auction that would not be able to run for any permitting reasons.
 This is not applicable to capacities going through the Specific Prequalification Process.